 You are allowed to skip the screening visit if you are referred by a psychiatrist.
 You can then start immediate treatment.

-Don’t eat for 4 hours before your treatment.
-You can consume clear liquids up to 2 hours prior.
+Don’t eat for four hours before your treatment.
+You can consume clear liquids up to two hours prior.

 Plan on wearing comfortable clothing and having someone to drive you home.